ryppl/boost-history/statistics/random/libs/random/doc/readme.txt

 [ Overview ]

-These are C++ that extend the boost::random framework
+These are C++ that extend the boost::random framework.

 [ Useful links ]